Santiago Island (Galápagos)

+Names

+The original Spanish name was San Marcos Island (Isla or Ysla San Marcos), honoring Saint Mark the Evangelist.
+In 1892, as part of Ecuador's celebration of the quadricentennial of Columbus's first voyage, it was renamed Salvador or San Salvador Island (Isla San Salvador) after the first island Columbus reached.
+Isabela and Fernandina were similarly renamed for the third and fourth islands.
+The present name Santiago ([sanˈtjaɣo]) is the Spanish name of Saint James and a major center of pilgrimage in northern Spain.

+In English, the island has also been known as Duke of York's Island, King James's Island, and James Island, all in honor of King James II of England and Ireland and VII of Scotland.
+The name was originally bestowed by the pirate William Ambrosia Cowley in 1684 and altered in 1685 after James's coronation.
+Cowley had similarly named Floreana Island King Charles's Island after Charles II.

 Geology

-Santiago Island was formed from a shield volcano eponymously named Santiago.
+Santiago Island is one of the islands in the Galapagos Archipelago.
+It was formed from a shield volcano eponymously named Santiago.
+The oldest lava flows on the island date back to 750,000 years ago.
 The low, flat summits of the volcano allowed the low-viscosity lava to flow for large distances from the source vents.
 The volcanic origin of the island has led it to be dotted with holocene pyroclastic rock that can be found across the island.
 On the eastern and western sides of the island, tuff cones, formed from the rapid interaction of hot lava and water, are visible.
 The summit of the volcano is on the northwestern part of the island and the last recorded volcanic activity on Santiago Island was between 1904 and 1906.

 Wildlife

 Like the other islands of the Galápagos archipelago, Santiago Island is rife with wildlife, particularly species endemic to the Galápagos.
-Some animals commonly seen on the island include the Galápagos Fur Seal, Galápagos Sea Lion, Sally Lightfoot Crab, Marine Iguana and Galápagos Land Iguana, Bottlenose Dolphin, Rice Rat, and Microlophus.
+Some animals commonly seen on the island include the Galápagos fur seal, Galápagos sea lion, Sally Lightfoot crab, marine iguana and Galápagos land iguana, bottlenose dolphin, rice rat, and Microlophus.
 Charles Darwin in October 1835 noted that the island's population of land iguanas was immense: "I cannot give a more forcible proof of their numbers than by stating that when we were left at James Island we could not for some time find a spot free from their burrows on which to pitch our single tent."
 On the plants and vegetation, Darwin observed, "As in the other islands, the lower region was covered by nearly leafless bushes, but the trees were here of larger growth than elsewhere.
 The upper region, being kept damp by the clouds, supports a green and flourishing vegetation."